Thomas McCosker v The State

 Unusually among common law countries, section 43 of the Fijian Constitution requires that the Fiji Bill of Rights be interpreted in light of "public international law" and so it was necessary for Judge Winter to call on this body of international standards in deciding the case.
 The judgment calls very heavily on international standards and the way in which courts in other parts of the world have dealt with these issues.

 The Fiji Human Rights Commission submitted that sections 175 (a) and (c) and 177 of the Fiji Penal Code had become invalid immediately after the 1997 Constitution came into effect.
 In its submission, the Commission also stated that sections 175 (a) and (c) and 177 of the Penal Code were contrary to Section 38 (2) of the Constitution as it unfairly discriminated on the ground of sexual orientation.
 All human rights cases on this point internationally, including in South Africa, have come to similar conclusions.
 The Commission also submitted that this was really a case of prosecution for the wrong offence and that the relevant authorities should have considered charging McCoskar and Nandan for trafficking in pornography under section 188 of the Penal Code.

-The Fiji Human Rights Commission stated in relation to this case: Trafficking in obscene publications is part of a larger picture of trafficking in persons.
-This involves the illegal trade in human beings and a modern form of slavery.
-Many victims of human trafficking are subjected to force, fraud, or coercion for the purpose of sexual exploitation and forced labour.